HolyBlackCat/cpp-tutorials/language/02_basics/19_functions.md

 While you can have any number of parameters, you can return at most one value.
 There's no real technical reason for this limitation.

 Return a struct if you need more than one value.

-## Passing and returning arrays

-Arrays are a bit of a special case.

-They can't be returned functions (at least not directly).
-But putting it in a struct allows you to return the whole struct.

-They can serve as parameters, but when used as a parameter, the array size is ignored.
-E.g. you can do `void foo(int array[10])`, and then pass `int arr[5]` to it, and the array size mismatch isn't an error.

-In fact, you can omit the array size in the parameter entirely: `void foo(int array[])`.
-This is equivalent to the above.

-In all those cases, if you want to accept arrays of different sizes, you must manually pass the array size in a separate parameter.
-You may remember `std::size` from previous chapters, which can normally be used to determine the size of an array, but no, it doesn't work on array parameters.

-This will be explained in more details later, including the exact nature of those fake array parameters.

 ## Returning references